pregnancy and post natal

 --What can I do at home during pregnancy?

+It is recommended to avoid exercising flat on your back after 16-20 weeks of pregnancy.
 Gentle stretches can feel nice and help you breathe easier.
-Try the following:
+You can also try the following:

 • Spinal twist – lying on your side with legs slightly bent and both arms reaching out in front of you, slowly take a big breath in while you reach the top arm behind you.
 Make sure to follow with your head and chest.
 You can hold it there and take another breath, or slowly breathe out and return back to the start.
 Try 5 times on each side.